ko89/gibbeBild.sh/README.md

 Usage
 -----
-In the shell, type "~$ gibbeBild.sh -a [twitter-URL]" or  "~$ gibbeBild.sh -u [twitter-URL]" from the directory you stored gibbeBild.sh.
+In the shell, type "~$ ./gibbeBild.sh -a [twitter-URL]" or  "~$ ./gibbeBild.sh -u [twitter-URL]" from the directory you stored gibbeBild.sh.

 If you have the script deep within a folder-history, consider adding "alias gibbeBild='[path/to/script]/gibbeBild.sh'" to your .bashrc, so you can run it from anywhere in your shell quickly.